 - Slice each potato in half and scoop out the inside and place in a mixing bowl.
 You'll still leave some of the inside there to keep your potato skins from falling in.

-- In a bowl combine the insides of your potatoes with the ranch dressing, salt, and pepper.
+- In a bowl combine the insides of your potatoes with ½ cup Easy Ranch Dressing, salt, and pepper.
 Use a handheld mixer to whip your potatoes until you have a smooth consistency.
-Add more ranch if necessary to get the creamy texture you're wanting.
+Add more Ranch if necessary to get the creamy texture you're wanting.
+(Depending on how large your potatoes are you may find that you need up to 1 cup of Ranch.)
 These should look and feel like really lovely whipped mashed potatoes.
 Add additional salt and pepper to taste.

 - Give your broccoli a quick chop so they'll cook faster.
 Add the chopped broccoli to your mashed potatoes and stir until combined.